charliethc/git_practice/README.md

 This repository contains a simplified Flutter application skeleton for a persistent reminder system.
 The app demonstrates:

 - Task management with subtasks
+- Add and edit tasks with urgency levels
 - Persistent urgency settings (Normal, Urgent, Super Important)
 - Firestore integration for syncing tasks
 - Local notifications scheduled through background services